-Numerous features make it stand out among the rest.
+Numerous features make this cheese board stand out among the rest.
 Hardwood swivel design that opens to storage area.
-Comes stocked with four tools.
-Backed by a lifetime warranty.
+Comes stocked with 4 tools.

-The serving surface might be small for consumers who want to serve many cheese varieties at one time, but the convenient features make up for this small concern.
+The serving surface might be small for consumers who want to serve several cheese varieties at one time.

 A larger model would be a nice option to have.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.